 Working hard to better your credit score may also give you a better chance for loan eligibility and lower interest rates.

 We are not a Lender or Provider and therefore we will not provide finance directly to you; we provide an online loan matching service, we will introduce you to Lenders or Providers of financial services.
-By submitting an application through our Iframe form you will be giving your consent for TFLI (US) INC who is an Appointed Representative of TFLI Limited to match your application with one of the Lenders or Providers on our panel.
+By submitting an application form you will be giving your consent for TFLI (US) INC who is an Appointed Representative of TFLI Limited to match your application with one of the Lenders or Providers on our panel.
 We will present your application in real time to one or more of our Lenders or Providers based on their lending criteria until such time as one of our Lenders or Providers accepts your application or all Lenders and Providers decline your application.
 If a Lender or Provider accepts your application you will be forwarded to a page on the Lender or Provider's Website that they have requested we direct you to or if the Lender or Provider does not work online we may present you with a screen that gives you information and contact details relating to the Lender or Provider that accepts You